 5. Maximum of 10 points for the school division Composite Index

-10 points for Composite Index of 0.0000 - 0.2999
+10 points for division Composite Index of 0.0000 to 0.2999

-7 points for Composite Index of 0.3000 - 0.5999
+7 points for division Composite Index of 0.3000 to 0.5999

-3 points for Composite Index of 0.6000 - 0.8000
+3 points for division Composite Index of 0.6000 to 0.8000

-6. 5 points if the planned or currently being implemented construction, addition, or renovation project is included in the school division’s currently-approved Capital Improvement Plan (CIP).
+6. 5 points if the planned construction, addition, or renovation project is included in the school division’s or locality’s currently-approved Capital Improvement Plan (CIP).
 0 points if not.

-7. Maximum of 5 points for Commitment, if: (i) there is an agreement by the local governing body to maintain or increase the percentage of local revenues dedicated to public education throughout the duration of the financing proposed or already executed for the project; and (ii) if project design and site acquisition for the project has been fully or substantially completed prior to applying for grant funds under this program
+7. Maximum of 5 points for Commitment, if: (i) there is an agreement by the local governing body to maintain or increase the percentage of local revenues dedicated to public education throughout the duration of the financing proposed for the project; and (ii) if project design and site acquisition for the project has been fully or substantially completed prior to applying for grant funds under this program

 5 points if both criteria i and ii above have been met